 Cressi is an Italian firm that has been making Scuba and Snorkeling gear since the 1940s.
 A lot has changed in the industry in this time but Cressi has always been on top of the game.
 Cressi makes quite a few different masks but the Matrix is our favorite.
 Their other masks are really good but often feature a gimmick to help sell them, but in reality, do little to actually benefit the user.

 The Matrix is gimmick-free and is just a top-quality dive mask.
-Soft, supply Silicone Skirt fits well on most faces, the tempered lenses rarely fog.
+The soft, supple Silicone Skirt fits well on most faces, and the tempered lenses rarely fog.
 They also incorporate the “Big Eyes” System where the lenses are angled downwards improving visibility and reducing internal volume.

 This makes the Matrix a fantastic Snorkeling mask.
 The Low Volume makes diving under much easier, and the “Big Eyes” system brings the lens as close as possible to the eye without interfering with the nose/brow.
 This makes for maximum visibility.

 The Matrix really has it all and is actually a very reasonable price for such a high-end mask.
 It may be more than you need as a starter mask but this will last years and is perfectly suitable if the hobby progress’s into free diving / Scuba Diving!